Inducing Equilibria via Incentives: Simultaneous Design-and-Play Ensures Global Convergence: Problem Formulation

 where $v^i$ and $\mathcal{X}^i$ denote different terms in the two types of games.
 Suppose that there exists an incentive designer aiming to induce a desired equilibrium.
-To this end, the designer can add incentives $\theta \in \Theta \subseteq \RR^d$ in the reward/cost functions.
-In this respect, the function $v_i$ in \eqref{eq:game-eq} will be parameterized by $\theta$, denoted as $v_{\theta}^i$.
-We assume that the designer's objective is determined by a function $f: \Theta \times \mathcal{X} \to \RR$.
+To this end, the designer can add incentives $\theta \in \Theta \subseteq {\mathbb{R}}^d$, which is assumed to enter the reward/cost functions and thus leads to a parameterized $v_{\theta}^i(x)$.
+We assume that the designer's objective is determined by a function $f: \Theta \times \mathcal{X} \to {\mathbb{R}}$.
 Denote $S(\theta)$ as the solution set to \eqref{eq:game-eq}.
 We then obtain the uniform formulation of the incentive design problem for both atomic games and nonatomic games

-If the equilibrium problem admits multiple equilibria, the agents may converge to different ones and it would be difficult to determine which one can better predict the behaviors of the agents without further information.
-Therefore, in this paper, we only consider the case where the game admits a unique equilibrium because, in the absence of uniqueness, additional rules are usually required to single out a representative one, which is beyond the scope of this paper.
-Sufficient conditions under which the game admits a unique equilibrium will be provided later.
+If the equilibrium problem admits multiple solutions, the agents may converge to different ones and it would be difficult to determine which one can better predict the behaviors of the agents without additional information.
+In this paper, we \textit{first} consider the case where the game admits a unique equilibrium.
+Sufficient conditions under which the game admits a unique equilibrium will also be provided later.
+We would consider the non-unique case later and show that our algorithms can still become applicable by adding an appropriate regularizer in the cost function.

+4pt {\bf Stochastic Environment.} In the aforementioned settings, $v_{\theta}^i(x)$ is a deterministic function.
+Although most MPEC algorithms in the optimization literature follow this deterministic setting, in this paper, we hope our algorithm can handle more realistic scenarios.
+Specifically, in the real world, the environment could be stochastic if some environment parameters that fluctuate over days.
+In a traffic system, for example, both worse weather and special events may affect the road condition, hence the travel time $v_{\theta}^i(x)$ experienced by the drivers.
+We expect our algorithm can still work in the face of such stochasticity.
+To this end, we assume that $v_{\theta}^i(x)$ represents the expected value of the cost function.
+On each day, however, the agents can only receive a noised feedback $\hat v_{\theta}^i$ as an estimation.
+In the next section, we develop algorithms based on such noisy feedback.